Reflections on Method for Critical Code Studies

 The three-level framework for critical code studies helps to develop a systematic approach to analysing source code – an approach I call constellational analysis.
 By connecting technical implementation, social meaning, and emancipatory critique, it provides a multilevel approach for the urgent work of understanding the specificities of computer code in critical code studies.

 However, some methodological challenges remain.
 The distributed and increasingly opaque nature of algorithmic systems necessitates new interpretative techniques.
 Analysing proprietary and machine learning based platforms requires an expansion of traditional code reading practices to work to understand emergent behaviours produced by these systems.
-Additionally, microservice architectures and cloud computing infrastructures introduce new scales of complexity that make individualised analytical approaches more difficult.
+Additionally, microservice architectures and cloud computing infrastructures introduce new scales of complexity that make individual readings or analytical approaches more difficult.

-Most crucially, critical code studies will need to develop modes of analysis adequate to the political economy structuring computational capitalism.
-For example, techniques for studying how code practically implements regimes of extraction, surveillance and control would be very useful.
+Most crucially, critical code studies needs to develop modes of analysis adequate to the political economy structuring computational capitalism.
+For example, techniques for studying how code practically implements regimes of extraction, surveillance and control would be very useful (See Zuboff 2019).
 So too would be methods for identifying, interpreting and amplifying alternative practices that actively resist these logics.
 From the federated and encrypted architectures of platforms like Mastodon and Signal, to the activist mobilisation of tech worker movements, critical code studies can play a vital role in recognising and supporting emancipatory possibilities immanent within the computational.

 Ultimately, the framework offered here is only a provisional map, an attempt to outline the current terrain and point to possible orientations for further exploration and experimentation.
 The real test lies in its practical application and iterative refinement through concrete interpretative work on specific code bases (see Berry and Marino 2024).
 Through careful attention to both technical specificity and social significance, I argue that we can better understand how code works and develop critiques of its material specificity.
 The constellational analysis framework aims to be a contribution to this critique and transformation.